 When you factor in the long-term costs potentially incurred by a non-altered pet, the savings afforded by spay/neuter are clear (especially given the plethora of low-cost spay/neuter clinics).

 Caring for a pet with reproductive system cancer or pyometra can easily run into the thousands of dollars—five to 10 times as much as a routine spay surgery.
 Additionally, unaltered pets can be more destructive or high-strung around other dogs.
 Serious fighting is more common between unaltered pets of the same gender and can incur high veterinary costs.

 Renewing your pet's license can be more expensive too.
 Many counties have spay/neuter laws that require pets to be sterilized or require people with unaltered pets to pay higher license renewal fees.

 Spaying and neutering rabbits

-Part of being conscientious about the pet overpopulation problem is to spay or neuter your pet rabbits, too.
-Rabbits reproduce faster than dogs or cats and often end up in shelters, where they must be euthanized.
-Neutering male rabbits can reduce hormone-driven behavior such as lunging, mounting, spraying, and boxing.
+Part of being conscientious about the pet overpopulation problem is to also spay or neuter pet rabbits.
+Rabbits reproduce faster than dogs or cats and often end up in shelters where they must be euthanized.
+Neutering male rabbits can reduce hormone-driven behavior such as lunging, mounting, spraying and boxing.

 Millions of pet deaths each year are a needless tragedy.
 By spaying and neutering your pet, you can be an important part of the solution.
 Contact your veterinarian today and be sure to let your family and friends know that they should do the same.